 After a pleasant well graded approach we arrived at the pass at 3:30 pm.
 It had taken 2 hrs 50 min since we left the first junction at the end of the Valley of the Rocks, and about 25 minutes from our water source.
 With the hike up to Citadel Pass being on a south facing slope the afternoon sun had made it quite a warm hike.
 With the increase in elevation Mt Assiniboine came back into view.
 We would not lose sight of Mt Assiniboine for good until we left Sunshine Village Ski Resort tomorrow.

-Emily has a few unwritten rules when hiking and it is good not to violate them.
-After reaching the top of a climb Emily likes to take a few minutes to savour the view afforded by all the work it took to get there.
+Micah has a few unwritten rules when hiking and it is good not to violate them.
+After reaching the top of a climb Micah likes to take a few minutes to savour the view afforded by all the work it took to get there.
 I had already been to this exact spot on a previous backcountry trip with Siobhan and Links to Howard-Douglas.
 Knowing that the end of the hike was an easy 3 km downhill walk I pushed on as soon as we arrived at the pass.
-Emily followed but was not happy.
-It was not until we had been in camp for a while that Emily informed me that she was not pleased with leaving the pass so quickly.
+Micah followed but was not happy.
+It was not until we had been in camp for a while that Micah informed me that they were not pleased with leaving the pass so quickly.
 I did my best on the rest of the trip to wait and pause to take in the view before moving on.

 After setting up the tent we washed ourselves and our clothes in the lake.
 More a rinse really as we did not use any soap.
 It was very refreshing.

 Micah’s note: When the horse flies weren’t attacking, that is.